Three Signs It’s Time To Replace Your Bathroom Tiles

 Here are a few signs that it’s definitely time to bite the bullet and finally get around to replacing the tiles in your bathroom!

 If your tiles have become stained this can be problematic, as often it is very hard to get them clean again.
 This doesn’t look great, and can really affect the overall appearance of the room.
 This can not only affect how you feel about the room yourself but could make it more difficult to rent out if you were planning to do so, as the bathroom is one of the most important rooms in a home from a tenant’s point of view.

 It is usually easier to simply replace your tiling, particularly if staining has built up.
-We spoke towho told us “having your tiling professionally sealed can help to avoid staining in the future and make sure your brand new tiling job still looks fantastic years down the line”.
+We spoke to London Tile Shop who told us “having your tiling professionally sealed can help to avoid staining in the future and make sure your brand new tiling job still looks fantastic years down the line”.

 It isn’t only your tiles that can become discoloured and start to look shabby, as the grout can pick up its fair share of stains too.
 Since grout is porous, it tends to soak up liquids, whether that be in the shower, or the products you use to clean with.

 If you notice you have a lot of unpleasant looking spots on your grout it may be time to consider having your bathroom professionally retiled.

 Plus these days there are a lot of different kinds of grout available, from colourful to glittery, and you can really incorporate it into the design of the room!
 Check out this roundup from Houzz for inspiration.